How to Make Edibles That Are Super Easy Yet So Delicious

 Cannabis Oil (Canna Oil)

-To make canna oil you need one cup of oil and one cup of decarboxylated marijuana.
+To make canna oil, you need one cup of oil and one cup of decarboxylated marijuana.
 That’s it!
+We’re not talking hemp CBD oil here, of course.

 - Put it in the fridge and let it cool.